pedromfedricci/books-futures-explained/src/0_background_information.md

 > It's not in any way meant to showcase "best practice".
 Just so we're on
 > the same page.

-_**Press the expand icon in the top right corner to show the example code (you'll actually find a minimal implementation of green threads there)**_
+_**Press the expand icon in the top right corner to show the example code (you'll actually find a minimal implementation of green threads)**_

 ```rust, edition2021
 # #![feature(naked_functions)]